 We need innovators, inventors, and packaging technologists

 I’ve seen a lot of conflicting Packaging Trend Reports already this year.
 Some say, minimalist, others say bold, or maybe it’s all about patterns in 2018.
-I prefer brands to find their path, a packaging identity that is true to their purpose, a piece of packaging that communicates the brand most succinctly to their audience and most certainly doesn’t look to design trends to find relevance.
+I prefer brands to find their path, a packaging identity that is true to their purpose, a piece of packaging that communicates the brand most succinctly to their audience, and most certainly doesn’t look to design trends to find relevance.
 I want the design industry to work harder in communicating our role as business consultants and not graphic designers.

 I still think 2018 is too early to see any monumental change in packaging design when it comes to sustainability.
 You only have to visit a supermarket to see the scale of the challenge.
-We need innovators, inventors, and packaging technologists to find solutions that are cost neutral to a business.
-If we can make it easy for C-suites to balance ethics with profitable business, we can make a lasting change.
+We need innovators, inventors, and packaging technologists to find solutions that are cost-neutral to a business.
+If we can make it easy for C-suites to balance ethics with a profitable business, we can make a lasting change.